abvazquez23/CaImaging/HOWTOUSE.md

 The CNMF-E processed movie file as well as the CNMF-E event detection file will now be available in the data folder.
 The CNMF-E movie file will end in 'CNMFE.isxd' and the event detection file will end in 'CNMFE-ED.isxd'.
 You can then import these files back into the IDPS GUI.

-## How to Align Behavior and Cellular Traces